awsdocs/aws-encryption-sdk-docs/doc_source/concepts.md

 ## Algorithm Suite<a name="crypto-algorithm"></a>

-The AWS Encryption SDK supports [several](programming-languages.md) [algorithm suites](supported-algorithms.md), all of which use Advanced Encryption Standard \(AES\) as the primary algorithm, and combine it with other algorithms and values\.
+The AWS Encryption SDK supports [several](programming-languages.md) [algorithm suites](supported-algorithms.md)\.
+All of the supported suites use Advanced Encryption Standard \(AES\) as the primary algorithm, and combine it with other algorithms and values\.

 The AWS Encryption SDK establishes a recommended algorithm suite as the default for all encryption operations\.
 The default might change as standards and best practices improve\.
 You can specify an alternate algorithm suite in requests to encrypt data or when creating a [cryptographic materials manager \(CMM\)](#crypt-materials-manager), but unless an alternate is required for your situation, it is best to use the default\.
 The current default is AES\-GCM with an HMAC\-based extract\-and\-expand key derivation function \([HKDF](https://en.wikipedia.org/wiki/HKDF)\), Elliptic Curve Digital Signature Algorithm \(ECDSA\) signing, and a 256\-bit encryption key\.